courselabs/devsecops/labs/compose-build/solution.md

 docker image ls courselabs/rng-api
 ```

-Those two tags are aliases of the same image now, but with the next release the `21.05` tag will advance and will be an alias of the a later build.
+Those two tags are aliases of the same image now, but with the next release the `21.05` tag will advance and will be an alias of a later build.